Azure/Ignite2019_IaC_pre-day_docs/Ansible/04-Security/Guide.md

 1. If you have already set up the remote host, you will find the SSH host in the list for selection.
 1. Next, specify the target folder.
 You can keep it the same as your local directory.

-Run your playbook by right clicking your .yml file and select **Run playbook remotely via SSH**
+Run your playbook by right clicking your .yml file and select **Run playbook remotely via SSH**.

 ![Run in remote host](../../images/vs-host.png "Run in remote SSH host")